 Sorry, but you do not have permission to use this feature.
 If you are not logged in, you may do so using the form below if available.”

-Is this some kind of a joke?
 The message begins with the statement that “an error has occured” and urges me to look at the help files.
 That’s a generic cover text, for the following lines that state “the error returned was:”.
 Returned from where?
 While I understand the concept of a method that returns a result, I’d hardly say that such terminology is common for the average user.
-I only find out what “went wrong” and what the “error” actually was on the third line.
+I only found out what “went wrong” and what the “error” actually was on the third line.

 I understand that IPS (the creators of that particular forum software) wants to implement a generic way of handling errors.
-I’m also sure that their implementation would make architecture astronauts happy.
 Not having looked at their code, I’d imagine it somewhat like that: “Our authentication module returns an IResult implementation which has a field ErrorCode (or something) which is then added to the stack of request errors which are then presented to the client.
 It’s clever because it’s reusable; instead of having separate logic for authorization we’ve implemented it as a part of our error handling!”
-It’s not that it’s a bad idea necessarily, it’s just that the vast majority of users don’t and won’t care how cleverly you’ve implemented your infrastructure; they just want to see friendly error messages with one-click solutions (if possible).
+But… the vast majority of users don’t and won’t care about how cleverly you’ve implemented your infrastructure; they just want to see friendly error messages with one-click solutions (if possible).

 In that specific case, I’d either show a pop-up on mouseover on the attachment link that you have to login (as Youtube does) or I would hide the links completely, only showing a hint that you have to login in order to actually see the links.
 Both of these options save you from a server round-trip and they pass a clearer message.